Sturmgeschütz III: German Wehrmacht Heer

+Non-German usage

+As the war on the Eastern Front shifted to the Allies, the Finnish Army faced the possibility of defending against the Red Army again, after the Winter War.
+The Finnish Army received approval from Adolf Hitler to receive forty-five StuG III Ausf.
+G to form an assault gun battalion for their sole armored division.
+The assault gun battalion was organized in February 1943, but its cadre did not reach Germany for training until June 1943.
+Over a five week course, half the Finnish students learned to operate the StuG III, while the remainder learned to maintain and repair the vehicle.
+The first cadre returned to Finland in August 1943 to begin training the remainder of the battalion - which included several officers who had served with Finnish Waffen-SS units previously.
+The assault gun battalion was operational by the fall of the 1943, with 22 assault guns in three firing companies - and the remaining 8 StuG III held in depot level reserve.
+The Finnish Tank Centre performed several modifications: removing the Schurzen, adding wooden storage chests on the rear hull, substituting Red Army/Finnish small arms weapons for the German MG42 and MP40s, and repainting in the Finnish army camouflage scheme.
+During the defense of Kuuterselkä on the Karelian Isthmus in August 1944, the Finnish assault battalion claimed the following kills: T-34 (all types), 65; ISU-152, 13; KV-1, 5; all others 4.
+By contrast, the Finns lost five StuG III.
+Finnish crews referred to the Stug III by an early German designation, Stu.
+40 or more commonly "Sturmi."

 A StuG III of the Finnish Army in the Heeresgeschichtliches Museum in Vienna, Austria.
 This model has the concrete armor added postwar by the Finnish Army.

 One hundred StuG III Ausf.
 Gs were delivered to Romania in the autumn of 1943.
 They were officially known as TAs (or TAs T3 to avoid confusion with TAs T4 (Jagdpanzer IVs)) in their army's inventory.
 By February 1945, 13 were still in use with the 2nd Armoured Regiment.
 None of this initial batch survived the war.
 Thirty-one TAs were on the Romanian military's inventory in November 1947.
 Most of them were probably StuG III Ausf.
 Gs and a small number of Panzer IV/70 (V) (same as TAs T4).
 These TAs were supplied by the Red Army or were damaged units repaired by the Romanian Army.
 All German equipment was removed from service in 1950 and finally scrapped four years later due to the army's decision to use only Soviet armour.